up42/docs/source/up42-blocks/processing/oneatlas-cloudmask.rst

 Block type: ``PROCESSING``

-This block finds cloud mask for SPOT and Pléiades input imagery and adds cloud mask information to input image.
-For streaming block data, which contains an alpha band channel, the cloud mask raster is clipped and added to the existing alpha band.
+This block finds cloud mask for SPOT and Pléiades input imagery and adds cloud mask information to the input image.
+The block is aimed at extracting clouded regions from input imagery.
+For streaming block data, which contain an alpha band channel, the cloud mask raster is clipped and added to the existing alpha band.
 Conversely, for download block data, which doesn't contain an alpha band, the alpha band is generated and combined with the clipped cloud mask raster.

 .. warning::

-   The cloud mask roughly outlines clouds in input imagery.
+   The block produces a rough cloud mask which includes most of the thick clouds.

 Supported parameters